AnkitaMungalpara/AnkitaMungalpara/README.md

         Dockerized Training for MNIST Digit Classification with PyTorch
       </a>
     </td>
-    <td>This project develops a CNN training for MNIST dataset digit classification using PyTorch, fully containerized with Docker.
+    <td>This project trains a Convolution Neural Network (CNN) for MNIST dataset digit classification using PyTorch, fully containerized with Docker.
 It supports training from scratch, resuming from checkpoints, and evaluation.
     </td>
     <td>
       <!-- Core ML Framework -->